IEntin/ClientServer/README.md

 Some of these:

-"StringTypeInTask" : [STRINGVIEW | STRING]\
-Algorithm selection.
-STRINGVIEW is slightly faster but with different memory allocation pattern.

 "ProcessRequestMethod" : ["Transaction", "Echo"]\
 'Transaction' is a business logic.\
 'Echo' allows to test multithreading, compression, and fifo/tcp.
 To check the results save client\